ihmeuw/pseudopeople/docs/source/noise/index.rst

 Each type of row-based noise operates on the entire dataset (selecting rows to include or exclude), while each type of column-based noise operates on one column of data at a time (selecting cells within that column to noise).
+Currently, errors added in different columns are independent of each other.

 Available noise types
 ---------------------